10 Memorable Michael Jordan Moments

 Durham: They upset the Cleveland Cavaliers!
 Michael Jordan hits it at the foul line!
 101–100!
 20,273 in stunned silence here in the Coliseum.
 Michael Jordan with 44 points in a game hit the shot over Craig Ehlo.
 What tremendous heroics we have had in Game 5.
 From both teams, what a spectacular series this has been.
 In my days in the NBA, 16 years, this is the greatest series I've ever seen!

-Switch Between Hands Layup Against the Lakers
+4. Switch-Between-Hands Layup Against the Lakers

-Michael Jordan’s goal from day one was to win a NBA Championship.
+Michael Jordan’s goal from day one was to win an NBA Championship.
 It was his seventh year in the league and the road to the Finals was not easy.
 Boston and Detroit proved to be worthy adversaries and stopped the Bulls cold every time they met.

 1991 proved to be a breakthrough year and the Bulls finally trounced the Detroit Pistons in a sweep.
 The next stop was the Los Angeles Lakers.
 It was the old guard versus the new guard.
 In the waning moments of Game 2, Jordan showed his aerial acrobatics with his famous switch between hands layup.